540 Student Conduct

 15. Gambling.
 Unlawful gambling in any form.

 16. Attempts, Aiding and Abetting.
 Any attempt to commit any of the offenses listed under this section, or the aiding or abetting of the commission of any of the offenses listed under this section (an attempt to commit an offense is defined as the intention to commit the offense coupled with the taking of some action toward its commission).
 Being present during the planning or commission of any offense listed under this section will be considered as aiding and abetting.
-Students who anticipate or observe an offense must remove themselves from the situation and are required to report the offense to the Institution.
+Students who anticipate or observe an offense must remove themselves from the situation and are required to report the offense to the University.